Island Company

 Island Company was a wholesale and retail resort clothing brand founded in 2002 by Spencer Antle.
 As of 2019, the company shut down its retail stores due to extensive damage from Hurricane Irma.

 The firm had expanded from a small collection of women’s swimwear to products ranging from men’s and women’s travel apparel, a skin care line, sunglasses, and beach and home accessories.

 History

 When Island Company was started, Antle and his girlfriend drove from store to store selling the line of 13 bikinis from their car.
 When they separated, Antle kept Island Company and added a men’s line and other new products.
 The line was soon picked up by destination resort shops in the Ritz Carlton and Four Seasons Hotels, starting a transition for Island Company to become a full lifestyle resort brand, beyond just a bikini line.

-In the economic downturn of 2008, the firm opened 5 retail stores in 18 months, at a time when most other retailers were closing their doors.
+In the economic downturn of 2008, the firm opened 5 retail stores in 18 months.
 However, some of those retail locations have since closed.
-Since then, the firm was listed in Inc. magazine's Top 5000 fastest growing companies in the U.S.A, nominated from 2010 to 2015.
+Since then, the firm was listed in Inc. magazine's Top 5000 fastest growing companies in the U.S.A., nominated from 2010 to 2015.